TANNER, Charles A. 1455. Private KEH. Discharged 21/05/1919. Entitled to British War and Victory Medals.

 THIRLWELL, Robert M. Private.
 Transferred to KEH from 3rd Dragoon Guards as Private D/18423.
 Then transferred as Private Corps of Dragoons.
 Discharged 16/01/1919.
 Entitled to British War and Victory Medals.

 THOMAS, David Lewis.
 1280.
 Private KEH.
 Commissioned as a Second Lieutenant, 253rd Tunnelling Company, Royal Engineers Sep 1916.
 KIA 30/03/1918.
 Born in 1881 the son of William and Ann Thomas of Happy Valley, Victoria, Australia and was educated at the Dana Street School, Buley's Grenville College and then the Ballarat School of Mines.
 He went to South Africa in 1906 and managed a gold mine in Rhodesia where he enlisted as a Private in the KEH.
 Buried in the ADELAIDE CEMETERY, VILLERS-BRETONNEUX, France.
 His biography and civilian portrait photograph can be found at https://bih.federation.edu.au/index.php/David_L._Thomas.
 His brother William Thomas noted as in service in West Africa.
-Entitled to British War and Victory Medals.
+David was entitled to British War and Victory Medals.

 THOMAS, Sidney.
 1036.
 Private.
 Enlisted 9/04/1915 and discharged 19/11/1918.
 Entitled to British War and Victory Medals.

-THOMPSON, F. Squadron Serjeant Major King's Colonials Permanent Staff 1902 former 13th Hussars (Photograph see Figure 5).
+THOMPSON, F. Squadron Serjeant Major, King's Colonials Permanent Staff 1902 former 13th Hussars (Photograph see Figure 5).

 THOMPSON, Frederick Roland Blyth.
 Second Lieutenant promoted to Lieutenant KEH.
 Entered France 29/06/1918.
 Born 13/03/1893 and died in Butterworth, South Africa in Mar 1953.
 Applied for British War and Victory Medals.